The Medina Triennial is a new contemporary art triennial—rooted in place, shaped by community, resonant with global ideas, and free for all.

 ( link )

-Medina Triennial Inc. is a 501(c)(3) nonprofit organization incorporated in New York.
+Medina Triennial Inc. is a 501(c)(3) nonprofit organization founded in 2025.
 Your support powers a bold new triennial grounded in place, shaped by artists, and committed to long-term impact.
 Please make a tax-deductible donation today, whether it’s $5 or $5,000 all support will go toward the realization of our free and accessible programming.

 Please donate online below or make checks payable to “Medina Triennial Inc.” and mail to: